saulpila/DickeModel.jl/docs/src/UPOSExamples.md

 First, let us setup our classical and quantum systems.
 ```@example examples
-using Dicke
+using DickeModel
-using Dicke.DickeBCE
+using DickeModel.DickeBCE
-using Dicke.ClassicalDicke
+using DickeModel.ClassicalDicke
-using Dicke.DickeHusimiProjections
+using DickeModel.EnergyShellProjections
 using Plots
 j = 30
 Nmax = 120